TheMannu/Kubernetes/K8-Scenario-Solution.md

 Nodes failed to rejoin the cluster after a scheduled reboot when kubelet client certificates expired during the downtime, breaking authentication with the API server.

 ---

+## What Happened
+- **Planned maintenance**:
+  - 2-hour power maintenance for rack PDU upgrade
+  - 18 nodes powered off during certificate rotation window
+- **Post-reboot failures**:
+  - `kubelet` crashed with `x509: certificate has expired or is not yet valid`
+  - `journalctl` showed `Failed to start kubelet: unable to load client certificate`
+- **Certificate analysis**:
+  - `kubelet-client-current.pem` expired 37 minutes into downtime
+  - No automatic rotation attempted due to power-off state

+---